Cycle 1

 Writing tasks should not take more than one minute.
 Students’ strengths should determine how many times they trace, connect dots, and write on their own within the minute allotted for this task.
 Some students may be able to write a many times in that minute.
 Others may only be able to trace it a couple of times, but they still should not exceed a minute for the entire task.

 As in all types of tasks in this curriculum, students must do the task correctly before moving to the next task.
-But, in Writing tasks, mastery means saying the correct sound, not writing a perfect symbol.
+But, in Writing tasks, meeting the standard for correctness means saying the correct sound, not writing a perfect symbol.
 Don’t worry if the student isn’t yet able to write smooth lines.
 It is still worth it for them to do this task.
 Applaud their effort, and move on.